Transcendent-Tapir/Distorted-Domains/setting.md

 ### Murky Mire

-A village in an acidic swamp with carnivorous trees
+A village in an acidic swamp with carnivorous trees.
+People mostly live in huts raised above the deadly water.
+The wildlife is large and dangerous.
+You will see giant insects, amphibians, and reptiles that the denizens have learned to avoid or live along side of.

 ### Gastropolis